MipaSenpai/MipMap/README.md

 ### Step 1️⃣: Install the Plugin

-Download the latest plugin file from [Releases](https://github.com/MipaSenpai/MipMap/releases) and place it in your Endstone server's `plugins` folder.
+Download the latest plugin file from [Releases](https://github.com/MipaSenpai/MipMap/releases) and place it in your server's `plugins` folder.
 Restart the server.

 **For LeviLamina**: You need to have [LeviStone](https://github.com/LiteLDev/LeviStone) installed.